Reciprocal radar/optical sat imagery deals could preview European imint network

 A patchwork of agreements to share data and tasking rights for imaging intelligence between France, Italy and Germany is poised to go into effect with the commissioning of new X-band radar satellite networks.
 Italy declared its €1.1-billion ($1.5-billion) CosmoSkyMed synthetic aperture imint system operational on Oct.
 5, four months after the initial satellite was launched (AW&ST Oct.
 15, p.
 21).
 The four-satellite, dual-use system will be available for space-based intelligence, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Radar/Optical Satellite Imagery Swap Paves Way For Future European Imint Network".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Radar/Optical Satellite Imagery Swap Paves Way For Future European Imint Network".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.